-The Borough maintained eleven governmental funds during 2021.
-Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balance for the General, 2019 Bond, ARPA, and 2021 Bond Funds which are the only major funds in 2021.
-Consolidated information for other than the major funds is presented within the Other Governmental Funds category in the governmental fund balance.
-The reason for not reporting other funds separately is that they are not considered to be major funds in 2021.
+The Borough maintained 11 governmental funds during 2022.
+Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balance for the General, ARPA, 2021 Bond, and 2019 Bond Funds which are the only major funds in 2022.
+Consolidated information for other than the major funds is presented within the Other Governmental Funds category in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balance.
+The reason for not reporting other funds separately is that they are not considered to be major funds in 2022.
 The seven other governmental funds are the Flood Mitigation Fund, the Fire Protection Fund, the State Fund, Capital Improvement Fund, Street Improvement Fund, Debt Service Fund, and EMS Fund.
 Data from these other governmental funds are combined into a single, aggregated presentation.
 Individual fund data for each of these other governmental funds is provided in the form of combining statements elsewhere in this report.